lich4/ChargeLimiter/Readme.md

 Download URL: (https://github.com/lich4/AlDente/releases)
 iOS<=14 require Jailbreak and install the deb version
 iOS>=15 require TrollStore and install the tipa version

+Supported mode
+* "Plug and charge", iDevice will start charging whenever adaptor plug in, and stop charging when capacity increase to max threshhold specified.
+Useful for individual.
+* "Edge trigger", iDevice will stop charging when capacity increase to max threshhold specified, and start charging only when capacity drop to min threshhold specified.
+Useful for developer & studio.

 Test on iPhone6/7+iOS12/13 with Checkra1n jailbreak, and iPhone7/X/11+iOS15/16 with TrollStore.
 If you have better ideas, please join the project and push your code